ArctiqTeam/community-events/oisg-kubernetes-security/presentation/slides/default/content/04_container_development_security/index.md

 # Development Security - DON'T
 - Ask for, or expect, security exceptions
-- Assume the new technology will “get by” old security policies
+- Assume the new technology will "get by" old security policies
 - Create custom images for every new app or build
 - Run apps as or containers as root
 - Run multiple applications in a container